statute of limitations:

 1. A statutory period after which a s lawsuit or prosecution cannot be brought in court. — aka limitations period; limitation period; limitation of action.

-suspension of statute of limitations – circumstances that suspend or interrupt of the statute of limitations. — aka tolling the statute.
+tolling the statute – circumstances that suspend or interrupt of the statute of limitations. — aka suspension of the statute of limitations; tolling statute.

 laches – unreasonable and/or negligent delay in pursuing a right or claim, thereby causing a court to deny relief that would otherwise have been granted. — aka sleeping on rights; doctrine of state demand.